 - Investors and analysts track new store launches to gauge market activity and identify emerging niches.

 The quality of your shopify store search tool directly affects the quality of your research.
-Incomplete data, stale listings, or weak filtering options mean you spend more time sifting and less time acting on insights.
+Incomplete data, stale listings, or weak filtering options mean you spend more time sifting and less time acting on what you find.

 MerchantGenius: Features and Approach